Sajid576/ShapLudu/README.md

 instructions for running this game:
-1)install python
+1)install python.
-2)install pygame library
+2)install pygame library.

 # ShapLudu
 This game is made with python for fun purpose .
 Later I will think about uploading it to facebook.